BrunoArsioli/llama-optimus/README.md

 - Finds the best flags in minutes —no need to try random combinations!

 - Handles errors (non-working configs are skipped).

+- You can **abort Trial** at any time, and still follow the best result/configuration achieved so far.

 ---